imath/bp-reactions/readme.txt

 = 1.0.1 =
 * Make sure hidden activities are not reacted twice on the same type of reaction.
+* Make sure reactions about hidden activities can be deleted.
 * Improve the layout of the reactions horizontal bar for the single activity screen.

 = 1.0.0 =